posva/vue-mdc/readme.md

 #Documentation

-There is yet no documentation for this project, you can look in the test directory for some examples
+There is yet no full documentation for this project, you can look in the `test/components` directory for some examples.

+The documentation is available [here](http://posva.net/vue-mdl).
+Pull Requests and issues are welcome.

 #Build